 Stuart Green’s work seeks to explore the underlying moral content of the criminal law.
 He is especially concerned with the question of criminalization – what kinds of behavior are justifiably punished, and why.
 His books and articles have focused in particular on the moral limits of theft, white collar crime, and a wide range of sexual offenses.
 His current book project focuses on the conceptual and normative bases for the law of homicide.

-Stuart grew up in Philadelphia.
+Stuart was born and raised in Philadelphia.
 He earned a B.A. in philosophy from Tufts University and a J.D. from Yale Law School, where he was a notes editor of the Yale Law Journal.
 After law school, he clerked for Judge Pamela Ann Rymer, first on the U.S. District Court in the Central District of California and then on the U.S. Ninth Circuit Court of Appeals before becoming an associate with the law firm of Wilmer, Cutler & Pickering in Washington, DC.
 Prior to joining the Rutgers faculty, he taught at the Louisiana State University Law School.